Tom Hurt

 Ben Gilbert & David Rosenthal

-Long-form business history at its best.
-Each episode is a full autopsy of a single company, how it was built, the decisions that mattered, the moments it nearly didn't survive.
-Episodes run four-plus hours and earn every minute.
+Long-form business history.
+Each episode is a full autopsy of a single company - how it was built, the decisions that shaped it, the moments it nearly didn't survive.
+Episodes run four-plus hours and earn the time.

 business